Higher-Order Feature Attribution: Bridging Statistics, Explainable AI, and Topological Signal Processing

-Explainable artificial intelligence (XAI) is a discipline that seeks to develop tools that can extract insights from \textit{black-box} predictive models about how they make predictions.
+Explainable artificial intelligence (XAI) is a discipline that seeks to develop tools that can extract insights from \textit{black-box} predictive models regarding how they make predictions.
 Such explanations are of great interest when these models are used for scientific purposes \cite{gunning2019xai} or high-stakes decision making \cite{rudin2019stop}.
-While methods such as deep neural networks, transformers, and kernel machines exploit methods that are interpretable in their own senses, connections between these models are not always apparent.
-Techniques that are used to explain the behaviour of one model, such as neuron activations or kernel weights, do not make sense for other model architectures.
+While methods such as deep neural networks, transformers, and kernel machines exploit techniques that are interpretable in their own right, the connections between these models are not always apparent.
+Techniques used to explain the behavior of one model, such as neuron activations or kernel weights, may not make sense for other model architectures.
 XAI attempts to find techniques for explaining models that can be applied to any model in a unified way, without requiring specific assumptions about the architecture of the model under study.

 Feature attributions solve the XAI problem by providing a way to \textit{attribute} the prediction to the input features, meaning that one quantifies the contribution of each feature to the change in the output prediction \cite{sundararajan2020many}.
-For example in \cite{heskes2020causal}, an XGBoost model is used to predict the number of bike rentals using covariates such as wind speed and temperature.
-The authors compute the attributions of this model, which quantify by how much the particular wind speed or temperature of a given day has raised or lowered the total number of predicted bike rentals.
+For example, in \cite{heskes2020causal}, an XGBoost model is used to predict the number of bike rentals using covariates such as wind speed and temperature.
+The authors compute the attributions of this model, which quantify how much the particular wind speed or temperature of a given day has raised or lowered the total number of predicted bike rentals.